Israel • June 30 – July 26, 2019

 How does a dig team work?
 What do archaeologists look for at a dig?
 In this documentary DVD, learn how excavators work and what we can learn from archaeology.
 More information.

-Recently, a renewed multidisciplinary research project was initiated at Tel Tsaf, co-directed by Prof. Danny Rosenberg of the Zinman Institute of Archaeology, University of Haifa and Dr. Florian Klimscha of the Eurasia Department of the German Archaeological Institute, Berlin.
-The principal goals of the renewed project are to explore various aspects of social and economic organization of the community both on the household level and the community levels during the Neolithic- Chalcolithic transition in the Near East.
+Recently, a renewed multidisciplinary research project was initiated at Tel Tsaf, co-directed by Prof. Danny Rosenberg of the Zinman Institute of Archaeology, University of Haifa and Dr. Florian Klimscha of the Eurasia Department of the German Archaeological Institute, Berlin and the Landesmuseum Hannover.
+The principal goals of the renewed project are to explore various aspects of social and economic organization of the community both on the household level and the community levels during the Neolithic-Chalcolithic transition in the Near East.
 The superb preservation therefore offers ideal conditions to study these changes during the formative stages of the Late Chalcolithic period and the ecological settings of these changes.

 Our vivid multinational team is composed of archaeologists, researchers and experts in various fields, students and volunteers from different countries around the globe that work shoulder to shoulder in the field and lab.
-In the 2017 season we will continue to explore the Village in Area C as well as exploring the western part of the tel in Area E. We will also test specific location around the tel.
-This season we plan to continue in our efforts to retrieve botanical and faunal data in order to reconstruct past environment in the Jordan Valley and better understand the site economy.
+In the 2018 season we will continue to explore the Village in Area C as well as exploring the western part of the tel in Area E. We will also test specific location around the tel.
+This season we plan to continue in our efforts to retrieve bio-archaeological data in order to reconstruct past environment in the Jordan Valley and better understand the site economy.

-Danny Rosenberg is a researcher in the Zinman Institute of Archaeology at the University of Haifa.
+Danny Rosenberg is a Professor of Archaeology and the head of the Laboratory for Ground Stone Tools Research in the Zinman Institute of Archaeology at the University of Haifa.

 Jordan Valley, Israel